life0fun/growingtree/appom/README.md

     (defn sidebar [data owner opts] (reify ....))
     (defn navbar [data owner opts] (reify ...))

-App component creates sub components.
+App component creates sub components. om/root creates a Om component that attaches to a target DOM element, and reify the render IF that will render to the target DOM element.
+The UI interactions from the target DOM element got sent to core state transition logic to process

 Om components like React components take props.
 In Om components the props are actually a cursor into the app state.
 Cursors are conceptually related to functional lenses and zippers.
 It just means that Om component props internally maintain path information to determine their location in the app state.
 You can interact with them with many of the standard Clojure APIs.

+    (om/root app/app state {:target $el :opts {:comms comms}})

     (om/build sidebar/sidebar
         {:channel (get-in app [:channels (:selected-channel app)])})